tshepang/blog/content/Rust week of 2017-02-16.md

 +++

 Just [one contribution], just like last week.
-I also [asked a question] on Stack Overflow\... so surprising that one can\'t change file owner using stdlib!
+I also [asked a question] on Stack Overflow... so surprising that one can't change file owner using stdlib!

   [one contribution]: https://github.com/slog-rs/slog/pull/114